ml4ai/tomcat-faceAnalyzer/README.md

 This will start processing the webcam live feed and output the facial features to the standard output in JSON format.

+**NOTE:** Alternatively, you could edit your bashrc file to set the OpenFace models directory.

 #### Command Line Arguments